Key Takeaways

 - Section 1981 (race discrimination) — fees via 42 U.S.C. § 1988

-When employers know they'll have to pay your attorney's fees on top of your damages, it creates powerful settlement incentives.
-It also means your lawyer may recover fees separately from your damages, leaving more of your recovery in your pocket.
+When an employer faces potential fee exposure on top of damages, it can create settlement incentives.
+It also means your lawyer may recover some fees separately from your damages, depending on the statute, settlement terms, and court approval if required.

 Not all cases trigger fee-shifting, and fee awards aren't guaranteed.
 But this is a significant factor in employment litigation economics.